htw-imi-showtime/showtime-website/README.md

 2. [Install Hugo](https://gohugo.io/getting-started/installing) from https://gohugo.io
 You can check your installation by executing `hugo server` and visiting http://localhost:1313/ in your browser.
 If you get an error - did you forget to clone the submodules?
+If so, you can get the theme submodule by running

     git submodule init
     git submodule update

 3. Create a new project file for your project.
 For adding a bachelor project, use:
 ```
 hugo new ss20/bachelor/b#-your-project/_index.md